nsc-norway/suprDUPr/README.md

 # fastdup

-Experimental tool for identifying duplicates read on patterned Illumina flowcells.
+Experimental tool for identifying duplicates reads on patterned Illumina flow cells.

-The tool is designed to analyse FASTQ files with un-trimmed reads, as output by BCL conversion software (e.g. bcl2fastq).
+The tool is designed to analyse FASTQ files with un-trimmed reads, in the format output by BCL conversion software (e.g. bcl2fastq).